 At the same time, in order to ensure that the genogram creation won't cause offenses, please bear the following cautions in mind.

 - Be careful with family members' perceptions and sensitive information.

-- Understand that there may be variations in stories and beliefs among different family members regarding certain issues.
-Use your observations and objective judgements if necessary.
+- Understand that there may be variations in stories and beliefs among different family members regarding specific issues.
+Use your observations and objective judgments if necessary.

 - If you need to interview someone for his information to create a genogram, treat that person and his/her family information with complete confidentiality.